srishtijain123/JOB_PORTAL/README.md

-# JOB_PORTAL
+# Website
- Job Portal Project using HTML,CSS and Django
+Job-Portal website using Django